There’s a similar theme throughout Scripture, and that is:

 In order to make ends meet after he spent all his money, he got a job feeding pigs.
 When he came to his senses and realized that was not the life to be living, he decided to go back home and make it right by asking his father to forgive him.
 On his way home, it says, “But while he was still a long way off, his father saw him” (vs 20).
 One of the commentaries I read about this verse said his repentance might not have even been wholehearted, but His father still ran to greet him when he came back.
 He made up his mind to return to his father, and so he did.

 His father, who must have been waiting for his return, was not angry or bitter.
 Instead he was filled with compassion for him.
 He RAN to his son, threw his arms around him and kissed him.
 He even threw a party in honor of his return.

 Isn’t that how God works in our lives?!
 He is waiting and watching for our return.
 Even after we’ve wasted our lives and all that He’s done for, in and through us, God longs for the day of our return.
 As we come to our senses, we realize it is better in our Father’s house as a son/daughter than a hired hand tending to the pigs.
 When God sees us making even the slightest move toward Him, He runs toward us.
-He doesn’t wait for us to come groveling!
+It says in Isaiah 65:24 that He is even working before we call out to Him, “I will answer them before they even call to me.
+While they are still talking about their needs, I will go ahead and answer their prayers!”
+(NLT).
+He doesn’t wait for us to come groveling, yet He does wait for us!
 While we are still far off…while we are still so far away in our hearts, once we decide to come back to Him and take that first step, He sees us!!
 Oh what grace!